Presenter: Paula Leslie, PhD, FRCSLT, CCC-SLP

 When striving for autonomy and the push for clinical beneficence clash, service providers need sound advice based on current best practice.
-Values, morals and professional codes related to a variety of challenging situations that occur in everyday practice will be examined and discussed.
+This course will examine and discuss values, morals and professional codes related to a variety of challenging situations that occur in everyday practice.
 Participants will learn a comprehensive model of medical ethics and how this can be successfully applied to their practice in order to better manage complex cases.
-Offered for 0.1 ASHA CEU – 1 Contact Hour.
+Course is offered for 0.1 ASHA CEUs – 1 Contact Hour.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "I liked exploring the individual ethics questions and range of options.
 The presenter was straightforward and maintained my interest."
 T.R.
 (Sep.
 2023)

 "The definitions of values, morals, and ethics was beneficial.
 I liked the case studies."
 M.C.
 (Sep.
 2023)